 While I personally prefer a nude, natural lip balm, I know that many of you want to add a bit of colour to jazz it up (especially if you happen to be DIY-ing with children)!

-?
-I use approximately ¼ tsp to 1 tsp per batch of lip balm to achieve these colours.
+〉I use approximately ¼ tsp to 1 tsp per batch of lip balm to achieve these colours.
 It really depends on personal preference as to how much you add.
-It’s ok to add some colour, mix it up, add some more, etc. If your balm solidifies and you’re finding it hard to add more colouring, just pop it back on your double boiler or give it a re-melt in your thermal appliance (or microwave if you’re using one).
+It’s ok to add some colour, mix it up, add some more, etc. If your balm solidifies and you’re finding it hard to add more colouring, just pop it back on your double boiler or give it a re-melt in the microwave if you’re using one.

-?
-It is hard to mix some colourings in.
-If you have trouble, wait until your balm has set and whip (with a spoon or paddle pop stick, or in your thermal appliance).
+〉It can be hard to mix some colourings in.
+If you have trouble, wait until your balm has set and whip (with a spoon or paddle pop stick).
 Note that mixing when the balm is cool and solidified gives it a whipped look.

 Happy making and colouring!